-Let me tell an example, you went to a hotel but not sure how many days you will stay there.
-From safer side merchant block some amount from your credit or debit card.
-This kind of blocking is called pre Authorization.
+Suppose you went to a hotel and you are not sure how many days you will stay there.
+Then hotelier (merchants) block some amount from your credit card.
+This kind of blocking transaction is called pre-Authorization.

 The same merchant when completes authorization or sale, the amount will be adjusted by the bank during settlement to the merchant and cardholder balance funds will be released.

 When merchant cancels pre-auth transaction, for example Void the transaction, bank will release hold funds to card-holder.

 A distributed ledger is basically a shared database that allows institutions to directly send and receive money in a trustworthy fashion without a middleman.
 As a result, we have the capacity to connect the world’s payment systems for the first time.
 That’s a big deal.